Attosecond

-An attosecond (symbol as) is a unit of time in the International System of Units (SI) equal to 1×10−18 of a second (one quintillionth of a second).
-For comparison, an attosecond is to a second what a second is to about 31.71 billion years.
+An attosecond (abbreviated as as) is a unit of time in the International System of Units (SI) equal to 10−18 or 1⁄1 000 000 000 000 000 000 (one quintillionth) of a second.

-The word "attosecond" is formed by the prefix atto and the unit second.
-Atto- was derived from the Danish word for eighteen (atten).
-Its symbol is as.
+An attosecond is to a second, as a second is to approximately 31.69 billion years.

+The attosecond is a tiny unit, but it has various potential applications: it can observe oscillating molecules, the chemical bonds formed by atoms in chemical reactions, and other extremely tiny and extremely fast things.